 Just to recap, make sure you’ve seen their work and they seem honorable and respectable.
 And, they’ve given you a fair price.
 Also, stop by the shop from time to time to check on progress.

 This is Tony from LearnAutoBodyAndPaint.
-I hope this helps and hope you got a lot of pointers from this video.
+I hope this helps and hope you got a lot of pointers from this video on How To Find a Good Body Shop That Won’t RIP YOU OFF!
 Good luck in your body shop hunting! 🙂

 Thanks everyone for joining me today.
 For those who would like to do their own custom work, grab your FREE 85-Page Auto Body And Paint Manual and start cranking on your own car projects!